Patrawr/jumboChallenge/README.md

 3. Separate setting up the table view into another class if possible, and use a delegate to communicate with the view controller; need to investigate if/how this is possible.

 4. Try to animate the progress bar rather than refreshing the table cell row.
 Currently it just refreshes the whole row in and looks like the progress bar is fading from state to the next.
 I would try to refine it to avoid that if possible and update the progress and other elements without that fade in-out animation look.

+5. Handle the parsing of the json and casting of data in the operationsHandler a bit cleaner.